 - Shan (Miko) Jiang, Mount Holyoke College

 - Nafisa Tabassum, York College of City University of New York

 - Carolyn Valenti, Bucknell University

 Dr. Roger Nichols's research group is studying Krein-type resolvent identities for singular Sturm–Liouville operators and their connection to the spectral shift function.
 The group members include

 - Justin Kim, Vanderbilt University

 - Donald Rung, Sewanee: The University of the South

-- Wednesday, June 12, 2019: Our first group dinner with REU mentors and students at Big River Grille & Brewing Works in Downtown Chattanooga.
-Our group photo at the dinner.
+- Wednesday, June 12, 2019: We had our first group dinner at Big River Grille & Brewing Works in Downtown Chattanooga.
+Here is a photo of this occasion.